 These give students a breadth of experiences in addition to their GCSE courses.
 PE and PSHRE are compulsory for all pupils.
 PSHRE includes aspects of Citizenship.

 Optional Subjects for 2018

 Pupils choose one of two possible routes:

-This is the “English Baccalaureate (EBacc)” Route.
+The “English Baccalaureate (EBacc)” Route.
 The EBacc is a term that describes the following group of 6 GCSE subjects: English, Maths, 2 Sciences, a Humanity subject and a Language.
-To qualify for the EBacc, pupils must gain at least grade 5 in English (either Language or Literature) and Maths, and grades A*-C in the other subjects.
+To qualify for the EBacc, pupils must gain at least grade 4 in English (either Language or Literature) and Maths, and grades A*-C in the other subjects.
 Pupils opting for Route 1 must…

 - choose a Humanity (either History or Geography)

 - and a Language (either French or Spanish).
 Spanish can only be chosen if it has been studied in Year 9.

-then choose 2 additional subjects from the list of optional subjects.
+- then choose 2 additional subjects from the list of optional GCSE subjects.

 Because the EBacc is the established academic “gold standard”, the majority of pupils are encouraged to follow Route 1, particularly if they are expected to gain grades 4-9 or A*-C in the 6 EBacc subjects.

-This Route is for those pupils who find languages or humanities (Geography/History) particularly difficult and who are unlikely to achieve grades 5-9/A*-C in the 6 EBacc subjects but either want to study all GCSEs, or one BTEC course that is an alternative to GCSEs.
-Here pupils must choose 4 subjects from the list of optional subjects.
+This Route is for those pupils who find languages or humanities (Geography/History) particularly difficult and who are unlikely to achieve grade 4+/C+ in the 6 EBacc subjects but either want to study all GCSEs, or one BTEC course that is an alternative to GCSEs.
+Here pupils must choose four subjects from the list of optional subjects.